judoole/monitorino/README.md

 Anyways, this is a light jar-file which you can plug into any webapp project you would like.

 # Usage
-If you can read code check out the [example](https://github.com/judoole/webapp-healthcheck/tree/master/example) project.
+If you like reading code check out the [example](https://github.com/judoole/webapp-healthcheck/tree/master/example) project.
 Simplest way to get the example started is running [start-example-webapp.sh](https://github.com/judoole/webapp-healthcheck/blob/master/start-example-webapp.sh) and checking the result at [http://localhost:8090/spring/healthcheck/](http://localhost:8090/spring/healthcheck/) or [http://localhost:8090/spring/healthcheck/junit](http://localhost:8090/spring/healthcheck/junit)

 ## Spring
 For Spring it's as easy as to include a bean of class `com.github.judoole.healthcheck.web.HealthcheckController`.